Grunthos/periodicitytest/README.md

 if you want to skip the tests to speed things up.

 This generates an executable called `standalone`.
-It takes the maximum period length τ<sub>max</sub> and the noise allowance σ as an argument.
+It takes the maximum period length τ<sub>max</sub> and the error allowance σ as an argument.
 The time series is read from STDIN.

 Take a look at `standalone.c` if you want to modify input and output.